-- Provide a well-conceived strategy for addressing the requirements and plan for achieving project results in Section I.F.: Scope of Work. - Clearly identify the goals and objectives of the project and includes an effective, easily understood plan with well-reasoned steps and milestones to meet the stated objectives. - Provide a reasonable time schedule for the execution of the tasks associated with the project and for achieving the project goals and objectives by project end.
+- Provide a well-conceived strategy for addressing the requirements and plan for achieving project results in Section I.E.: Scope of Work. - Clearly identify the goals and objectives of the project and include an effective, easily understood plan with well-reasoned steps and milestones to meet the stated objectives. - Provide a reasonable time schedule for the execution of the tasks associated with the project and for achieving the project goals and objectives by project end.
 Provide a schedule indicating start times and completion dates of significant tasks and responsibilities under your program.
 For efficiency, it is suggested that project milestones be coordinated with important events (e.g., budget cycle, meetings).
-Reference the example Milestones on EPA's Solid Waste Infrastructure for Recycling Grants for Communities webpage for an example you may wish to use. - Clearly describe each task and/or activity for the project. - ii.
+Reference the example Milestones on EPA's Solid Waste Infrastructure for Recycling Grants for Tribes and Intertribal Consortia webpage for an example you may wish to use. - Clearly describe each task and/or activity for the project. - ii.
 Impactful Approaches and Solutions.
-Applications will be evaluated based on the extent and quality to which they: - a.
-Qualitatively describe how the proposed project will provide a meaningful impact to support the development of infrastructure for post-consumer materials management and/or to showcase environmental, economic, social, and other benefits provided to the serviced community/communities. - b.
-Quantify the anticipated magnitude of both near-term and long-term impacts to waste management resulting from the proposed project, the relative cost-effectiveness of those impacts, and the reasonableness and quality of the assumptions and calculations used to determine the impacts and cost-effectiveness of those impacts.
-Applicants should provide quantitative forecasts of the change in estimated tons of MSW/C&D collected, recycled, composted, or managed via other management pathways in the community in which the project serves and the associated GHG emission reductions in terms of MTCO2.
+Describe how the project results will improve the environmental conditions of the Tribal community(/ies) in the short and long-term (including reducing greenhouse gas emissions), and any other community benefits associated with the anticipated project outcomes.
+Also describe how the anticipated benefits of the project contribute to post-consumer materials management in Tribal communities.